deeagle/bookstore_users-api/notes.md

   The session starts with another code stage as the last finished one (`CreateUser() ... return nil, nil`).
   But the trainer is a real developer.
 He did "boom" sounds when the api crushed (like expected).
   He closes the session with some `git` commands.
 Of course the first time (no `git` usage in the sessions before)

+- Lesson 9
+  Good real world infos to working with time and timezones.
+The trainer changes the class and folder naming within the session.